mcnik/mcnik.github.io/2022calendar.md

+---
-### I Made A Calendar
+title: I Made A Calendar
+---

 #### Why

-An overarching theme here is emptiness.
+An overarching theme in these photos is that of emptiness.

 #### The photos